“Denmark is like a secret little place with its own special language.”helena Christensen

 Good to know before you go

-- Overall, clothing is stylish and well kept.
+- Overall, the clothing is stylish and well kept.
 They are casual dressers, often wearing jeans and comfortable shoes.
 Women do wear dresses often, and nylon stockings remain trendy.

 - Before getting on a bike in Denmark, become familiar with the norms.
 There is a bike traffic issue, and it can be overwhelming to visitors.
 Practice first!!